brilliantFire/brilliantFire.github.io/_posts/2018-05-21-EDA-gene-expression-data-part-1-multidimensional-scaling.md

 Interesting, right?
 The gene expression profiles form two separate clusters in these first two dimensions.

-Using the `plotly` library, I was able to create 3-dimensional plots and shade the points according to sex and brain region. `plotly` let's you do things like rotate plots from within a notebook.
+Using the `plotly` library, I was able to create 3-dimensional plots and shade the points according to sex and brain region. `plotly` let's you do things like rotate plots within a notebook.
 I'm posting some static shots here (below the code blocks).

 ```R
 # make a dataframe with 4D coordinates + brain region, sex, & dementia status from sample_info